 If you’re a fan of Seinfeld, that line will be quite familiar to you, especially during this time of year.
-George Costanza’s father, tired of the rampant commercialization of Christmas, decided to make his own holiday called Festivus.
-As he proclaimed, “A Festivus for the rest of us!”
-Instead of a Christmas tree, there was a Festivus aluminum pole unadorned completely because tinsel bothered George’s father.
+George Costanza’s father, tired of the rampant commercialization of Christmas, decided tTro make his own holiday called Festivus.
+“A Festivus for the rest of us!”
+Instead of a Christmas tree, there was a Festivus aluminum pole with no decorations.
 There was the traditional Festivus dinner, the Feats of Strength, and my personal favorite, the Airing of Grievances where you sat around the table and told everyone how they bothered you this past year.
-Meant to be a parody of the holiday season, there are people today who celebrate Festivus.
-I read a story about one workplace with a very diverse group of employees and to be more inclusive, instead of having a Christmas party or a Hanukkah party, they had a Festivus party to celebrate the holiday season.
-One guy at the office felt it was so blasphemous though, he tried to knock down the Festivus pole.
+Even though it was meant to be a parody of the holiday season, there are people today who celebrate Festivus.
+Wanting to be inclusive, one workplace decided instead of having a Christmas party, they would celebrate Festivus together.
+A guy in their office felt it was so blasphemous, he tried to knock down the Festivus pole.
 The lead organizer said, “Grievances were aired about him.”
 But he’s not the only one with a humbug attitude.
 A group called The Catholic League and the New York Board of Rabbis joined together to condemn another made up holiday, Christmukkah, saying that it was “insulting” to both Jews and Christians.
-While theologically I understand where they are coming from, perhaps they should look inward instead of outward.
-Perhaps the problem isn’t the world.
-Perhaps the problem is us.
+It’s ironic that two groups who differ so much in every other respect don’t mind coming together in outrage instead of love.

 And in a way it is.
-But the significance of Advent and the traditions associated with it are deeper than simply a calendar with treats inside.
-For Christians it symbolizes the wait of the Jewish people for a savior and the expectant wait we have for Christ’s return.
-Most don’t know that it begins not on the 1st, but on the fourth Sunday before Christmas.
-And if they know about the Advent wreath, they probably don’t know the significance of the candles that we light.
-But before we start bemoaning how Advent has become commercialized, we should probably realize that the early church never had an Advent season.
-It was created and not until the 4th century.
-At that time it was 6 weeks long similar to Lent and also similar to Lent it was considered a time of spiritual preparation and Advent practices looked eerily similar to Lenten practices.
+But the significance of Advent is deeper than simply a calendar with treats inside.
+For Christians, it is a reminder of the wait of our Jewish ancestors for a savior and at the same time symbolizes our own wait for Christ’s return.
+It begins on the fourth Sunday before Christmas, but most people assume it starts on December 1st since every Advent calendar made today seems to countdown the 24 days until Christmas.
+But before we start bemoaning how Advent has become commercialized, we should probably realize the early church never had an Advent season.
+It wasn’t created until the 4th century after Jesus’ death and at the time it was 6 weeks long similar to Lent.
+Like Lent it was considered a time of spiritual preparation.
 It wasn’t a hopeful time like we celebrate it now, but a time to reflect on your sins.
-People would fast during this time and some even called Advent a “second Lent.”
-Interestingly, Advent wasn’t about Christmas at all.
+People would fast and because of the similarities some even called Advent a “second Lent.”
+Originally, Advent wasn’t about Christmas at all.
 It was the time leading up to the Epiphany, and back in the 4th century the Epiphany celebrated all the aspects of Jesus’ early life up to his first miracle of at the wedding in Cana.
-It wasn’t until the 6th century when the focus of Advent changed to the second coming of Christ, and for the next 1,000 years it didn’t focus on the birth of Christ at all.
-It was all about the parousia, or the second coming.
-It was all about the parousia or the second coming.
-So for most of Christian history, Advent did not focus on the birth of Christ.
+Sometime during the 6th century, the focus of Advent changed to the second coming of Christ or what they refer to as the Parousia.
+It would take another 1000 years before Advent became associated with the birth of Jesus at all.

 Which, by the way, didn’t happen on December 25th.

-You probably know that by now as people have made more and more of it recently, but most of us grew up associating December 25th with the birth of Jesus.
-Even friends of mine who are not Christian know that the reason we celebrate Christmas is to honor the birth of Christ.
+You probably know that by now, but most of us grew up associating December 25th with the birth of Jesus.
+Even friends of mine who are not Christian know the reason we celebrate Christmas is to honor the birth of Christ.
 But the truth is, no one knows precisely when he was born.
-One book I read explained it was likely that Jesus was born in the Spring since the Bible refers to shepherds who were tending their flocks at night, something they wouldn’t have done in the dead of winter.
+One book I read explained it was likely Jesus was born in the Spring since the Bible refers to shepherds who were tending their flocks at night, something they would NOT have done in the dead of winter.
 But no one ever wrote down when Jesus’ birth actually took place.
 The Bible never describes Jesus having a birthday party and it simply was never the focus of the early church.
-The two biggest events in the Christian calendar were Epiphany and Easter.
 The two biggest events in the church calendar were Epiphany and Easter.
 Christmas wasn’t even on the radar.
 It wasn’t until around the 4th century that the first recorded Christmas celebrations began to occur.
 The 4th century – 300-400 years after his actual birth.
 Which also, by the way, wasn’t in 1 AD.
-Most scholars today will tell you that Jesus was likely born somewhere between 2 and 7 BC, which translated from the Latin means “before Christ.”
+Most scholars today will tell you Jesus was likely born somewhere between 2 and 7 BC, which translated from the Latin means “before Christ.”
 Because of an error in calculation, the guy who invented the counting of years as we know it today was off somewhere from 2 to 7 years.
 So the first actual Christmas was not likely on December 25th, 1 AD but sometime in the Spring of 2-7 BC.
 Some Christians get so defensive about when we celebrate Christmas when it was all made up to begin with.